huggingface/accelerate/docs/source/package_reference/utilities.md

 ## Load model

-These include utilities that are useful to load checkpoints
+These include utilities that are useful to load checkpoints.

 [[autodoc]] utils.load_checkpoint_in_model